DA: Man held without bail in crash that killed mom, 10-year-old daughter

-DA: Queens man held without bail in crash that killed Copaigue mother, 10-year-old daughter
+DA: Queens man held without bail in crash that killed Copiague mother, 10-year-old daughter

 A speeding driver who police said was drunk when he crashed into a family car last weekend, killing a mother and her 10-year-old daughter, was arraigned at his hospital bedside on Thursday.